 Finally, here are a few more shots from the photoshoot:

-The post New Lightning Hopkins book covers: Photoshoot and Photoshop appeared first on KEITH SOARES.
+The post New Lightning Hopkins book covers: Photoshoot and Photoshop appeared first on Keith Soares.

 ]]>